Destiny's Child: 1990–1997: Early beginnings and Girl's Tyme

-In 1990, Beyoncé met LaTavia Roberson at an audition for a girl group.
-Based in Houston, Texas, they were joined to a group that performed rapping and dancing.
-Kelly Rowland, who moved into Beyoncé's house because of family issues, joined them in 1992.
-Originally named Girl's Tyme, they were eventually cut down to six members including Támar Davis and sisters Nikki and Nina Taylor.
-With Beyoncé and Rowland, Girl's Tyme attracted nationwide attention: west-coast R&B producer Arne Frager flew to Houston to see them.
-He brought them to his studio, The Plant Recording Studios in Northern California, with focus on Beyoncé's vocals because Frager thought she had personality and the ability to sing.
-With efforts to sign Girl's Tyme to a major record deal, Frager's strategy was to debut the group in Star Search, the biggest talent show on national TV at the time.
-However, they lost the competition because, according to Beyoncé, their choice of song was wrong; they were actually rapping instead of singing.
+In 1990, Beyoncé met LaTavia Roberson while auditioning for an all-girl entertainment group.
+Based in Houston, Texas, they joined a group that performed rap and dance routines on the city's talent show circuit.
+Kelly Rowland, who lived in Beyoncé's house at the time, joined them in 1992.
+Originally named Girl's Tyme, they were eventually reduced to six members, including Támar Davis and sisters Nikki and Nina Taylor.
+R&B producer Arne Frager flew to Houston to see the group and later brought them to the Record Plant in Northern California, focusing particularly on Beyoncé's vocals, because he believed she had strong personality and vocal ability.
+Hoping to secure the group a major record deal, Frager's strategy was to debut them on Star Search, then the biggest talent show on national television.
+They lost the competition, because, in Beyoncé's opinion, they chose the wrong type of song—they were rapping instead of singing.

-Because of the group's defeat, Beyoncé's father, Mathew Knowles, voluntarily dedicated his time to manage them.
-He decided to cut the original lineup to four, with the removal of Davis and the Taylor sisters and the inclusion of LeToya Luckett in 1993.
-Aside from spending time at their church in Houston, Girl's Tyme practiced in their backyards and at the Headliners Salon, owned by Beyoncé's mother, Tina Knowles.
-The group would test routines in the salon, when it was on Montrose Boulevard in Houston, and sometimes would collect tips from the customers.
-Their try-out would be critiqued by the people inside.
-During their school days, Girl's Tyme performed at local gigs.
-When summer came, Mathew established a "boot camp" to train them in dance and vocal lessons.
-After rigorous training, they began performing as opening acts for established R&B groups of that time such as SWV, Dru Hill and Immature.
-Tina designed the group's stage attire.
+After the group's defeat, Beyoncé's father, Mathew Knowles, began voluntarily managing them.
+He reduced the lineup to four members, removing Davis and the Taylor sisters, and adding LeToya Luckett in 1993.
+Aside from spending time at their church in Houston, Girl's Tyme practiced in their backyards and at Headliners Salon, owned by Beyoncé's mother, Tina Knowles.
+They tested routines in the salon—then located on Montrose Boulevard—sometimes even collecting tips from customers, who would also critique their performances.
+During the school year, the group performed at local events, and when summer arrived, Mathew set up a "boot camp" to train them in dance and vocal performance.
+After intensive preparation, they began opening for established R&B acts such as SWV, Dru Hill, and Immature.
+Tina designed the group's stage outfits.
+Over the early years of their career, Girl's Tyme went through several name changes, becoming Somethin' Fresh, Cliché, the Dolls, Borderline, and Destiny.
+Under the name Destiny, the group signed with Elektra Records, but they were dropped several months later before releasing an album.

+We got the word destiny out of the Bible, but we couldn't trademark the name, so we added child, which is like a rebirth of destiny.